SalesforceFoundation/NPSP/Contributor/Coding-Conventions.md

 1. No new triggers should be added for existing objects.
 2. If you are adding a new custom object for which triggers should fire, create a single new ```TDTM_[ObjectName].trigger``` that handles all trigger events.
 Use an existing trigger as a model.
 3. Before adding a new TDTM class, consider whether the trigger functionality would be more appropriate in an existing class.
 If the function should be able to be en/disabled separately from other trigger functions, that's a good indicator that a new class is needed.
-This is a good topic to discuss on the Hub or on a ticket before proceeding, though.
+This is a good topic to discuss on the Hub or on a GitHub issue before proceeding, though.
 4. Consider existing trigger classes on the object, and determine where a new class should go in the load order.
-5. Any new TDTM classes should be added to the [TDTM_DefaultConfig.getDefaultRecords() method](http://developer.salesforce.org/Cumulus/ApexDocumentation/TDTM_DefaultConfig.html#getDefaultRecords).
+5. Any new TDTM classes should be added to the [TDTM_DefaultConfig.getDefaultRecords() method](http://developer.salesforce.org/Cumulus/ApexDocumentation/TDTM_DefaultConfig.html#getDefaultRecords) so that the necessary Trigger_Handler__c record will be loaded when orgs install or upgrade.

 # Custom Labels

 All user-facing text should support translation.
-1. Object & field names should always be shown to users by their Labels.
+1. Object & field names should always be displayed to users by their Labels.
 2. All other user-facing text should be stored in Custom Labels.
 	- new Custom Labels should be created in English as the default
 	- Name and Short Description should be the same value, using lowerCamelCase.
 The first word should indicate the general category of functionality.
-	- Observe existing Categories of Custom Label and apply them as appropriate for easier filtering by end users.
+	- Observe existing Categories on Custom Labels and apply them as appropriate for easier filtering by end users.
-	- Unless there is a specific need, new Custom Labels should not be Protected Components
+	- Unless there is a specific need, new Custom Labels should not be Protected Components.

 # NPSP Settings